 Green technology in 2021 is the intersection of much new terminology and a wide range of innovative solutions around energy production, pollution reduction, and climate damage reversal.
-Here we offer a Complete Guide to Greentech – Climate Tech, Cleantech and everything in between.
+Here we offer a Complete Guide to Greentech – new environmental technology including Climate Tech, Cleantech and everything in between.

 Consumer awareness of human impact on the planet is on the rise, with it green technology is growing, adapting and developing.
 2021 is set to be the year of extensive growth and development after documentaries and key speeches by David Attenborough, protests from Extinction Rebellion and multiple speeches by Greta Thunberg have placed the issues of climate change and the environment in front of the consumer.